-Discussion This is not just reformulation into an explicit format, again, there are serious philosophical consequences.
-Quantum mechanics was famously touted by Quine as a realm where not even the laws of logic are immune to revision in scientific theory construction.
-What was taken for granted in Quine's analysis was that quantum logic in implicit style is the only game in town.
+Discussion This is not just reformulation into an explicit format: again, there are serious philosophical consequences.
+Quantum mechanics was famously touted by Quine, [47], and Putnam, [46], as a realm where not even the basic laws of logic are immune to revision in scientific theory construction.
+Taken for granted in this analysis was that quantum logic in implicit style is the only game in town.
 But this claim dissolves when we have a mathematically elegant and conceptually perspicuous classical logic that explicitly puts measurement where it belongs: at center stage.

-This brief exposition may not do justice to explicit quantum dynamic logic, but suffice it to say that this new approach placing measurement actions and quantum information flow at center stage is more than just logic-internal system redesign.
+This brief exposition may not do justice to explicit dynamic quantum logic, but suffice it to say that this new approach placing measurement actions and quantum information flow at center stage is more than just logic-internal system redesign.
 It fits well with a substantive topic, viz. recent investigations into analogies between the foundations of quantum mechanics and theories of computation.